3-Day Mumbai Itinerary | India

 Our last stop of day 2 was Marine Drive, a 3.5km long boulevard in South Mumbai.
 A palm-lined promenade lays next to a 6-lane concrete road that runs along the coast around a natural semi-circle-shaped bay.
 It links Nariman Point to Babulnath and Malabar Hill.

 At night when viewed from any elevated point along the drive the street lights give the illusion of a string of pearls.
-This is where it’s alternative name, the ‘Queens Necklace’ originates from.
+This is where its alternative name, the ‘Queens Necklace’ originates from.
 We enjoyed our early evening stroll here, it had a lovely atmosphere with people out walking, jogging and sitting on the promenade walls chatting and socialising.
 It seemed to be a favourite of young couples out for a romantic evening, there was lots of hand-holding and canoodling going on.

-Day 3 Pani Puri, Beach and Fair
+Day 3 Itinerary – Pani Puri, Beach and a Fair

 Elco Pani Puri Centre

-Pani Puri Elco Pani Puri Centre Mumbai
+Pani Puri at Elco Pani Puri Centre Mumbai

 We’d heard rave reviews about Pani Puri, Mumbai’s most popular street food dish, but weren’t quite ready to risk the questionable hygiene of the street food.
 The solution was brunch at Elco Pani Puri Centre, the most popular Pani Puri house in Mumbai.
 ‘Puri’ is a thin, crisp hollow ball, made from flour and semolina.
-‘Pani’ is side orders of potato, chickpeas, onions and spicy and sweet waters.
+‘Pani’ is the sides of potato, chickpeas, onions and spicy and sweet waters.

 There’s an art to putting these delicious morsels together.
 You punch a small hole in the top of each Puri with your thumb and fill it with Pani.
-The taste can be altered with either the spicy or sweet water or a combination of the two.
+The taste can be altered with either the spicy or the sweet water or a combination of the two.
 Much to our fellow diner’s amusement Andy and I couldn’t get the hang of punching the hole in the top without completely crushing the Puri’s.
 We were making such a mess of it the waiter took pity on us and swiftly prepared each one for us.
 It was a fun and tasty food experience and definitely one of our favourite Indian dishes.
 I highly recommend not leaving Mumbai without giving it a try!

 Bumblebee Rickshaws and Juhu Beach